austinsonger/Policy-Portal/incident-response.md

 #### Incident Management Process

-The \<PlaceHolder> incident response process follows the process recommended by [SANS](https://www.sans.org), an industry leader in security.
+The `<Company Placeholder>` incident response process follows the process recommended by [SANS](https://www.sans.org), an industry leader in security.
 Process flows are a direct representation of the SANS process.

-\<PlaceHolder>'s incident response classifies security-related events into the following categories:
+`<Company Placeholder>`'s incident response classifies security-related events into the following categories:

 * **Events** - Any observable computer security-related occurrence in a system or network with a negative consequence.
 Examples:
   * Hardware component failing causing service outages.